yuraxdrumz/blog/source/_drafts/Collecting-Docker-Logs-With-Loki.md

 But after checking Grafana I saw all logs are always sent to Loki, so I just ignore this message.

 ### Adding Loki to Grafana
 Login to your Grafana instance and add a new data source of type Loki.
-Make sure the Grafana can reach the Loki instance
+Make sure the Grafana can reach the Loki instance.
 ![](./adding-loki.png)

 After that, go to explore and you should see all containers appear with automatic labels set by the Loki logging driver.